Vice President of Youth Services

 - vice president research and development Kansas City, MO

-- vice president of application development Kansas City, MO
+- vice president of product strategy Kansas City, MO

-- vice president shared services Kansas City, MO
+- vice president for university advancement Kansas City, MO